StydeNet/html/docs/alert-messages.md

 `{!!
 Alert::message('This is a message', 'alert-type') !!}`

-The first argument is the alert message, and the second one is the alert type.
+The first argument is the text of the message, and the second one is the type of alert.

 For example: